Fourier-Mukai partners of abelian varieties and K3 surfaces in positive and mixed characteristics: Introduction

 \subsection{Acknowledgement}

 The author would like to thank his advisor Alexander Perry for continual support, helpful discussions and suggestions.
 The author thanks Sean Cotner, Hyunsuk Kim, Martin Olsson, Saket Shah and Gleb Terentiuk for helpful discussions and interest.
 The author also thanks Sean Cotner for suggesting a slight simplification in the proof of Proposition \ref{FMPAV}.
+The author thanks the reviewer for helpful comments.

 During the preparation of this paper, the author was partially supported by NSF grant DMS-2052750.